jessica-sie/DSA/week6/README.md

 ##### General Case
 get to the base case
-=> since the recursive function does not need to return any value, this recursion does not have a general case
+=> since the recursive function does not need to return any value, this recursion does not have a general case only a set of algorithm runs for each character in the infix notation